-Unfortunately, We are not alone.
+Unfortunately, we are not alone.
 We share the results of those motivations with all creatures great and small.
 Climate change, habitat loss, and species extinction are only a few of the results of intergenerational discounting.

 As a landscape architect, I worked for decades to create sustainable designs that preserve and protect sensitive ecosystems on a local scale.
 As an artist and photographer, I am driven to explore our work and capture images for us and future generations.